 Quarterly Research Updates

 The Quarterly Research Updates are quarterly research presentations that occur during regularly scheduled Grand Rounds.
 These are jointly organized by Drs.
-Elkind and Di Mauro, representing clinical and basic sciences, respectively.
-The updates consist of two presentations, one laboratory-based and one clinical, and they usually emphasize preliminary research findings, or the work of junior faculty and fellows.
+Kuo and Carmel, representing clinical and basic sciences, respectively.
+The updates consist of two presentations, and they usually emphasize preliminary research findings, or the work of junior faculty and fellows.
 The purpose of these meetings is to give fellows and junior faculty an opportunity to share their early data, and sharpen their scientific presentation skills.
 Residents in the NIH R25 program will also have the opportunity to present their results during these sessions.

 NIH T32 Neuro-Epidemiology Training Program

 Neurology residents may also transition into research-oriented Fellowship training opportunities.
-The specific objective of the NIH T32 Neuro-Epidemiology Training Program (Dr. Mitchell Elkind, Director), an NIH/NINDS-funded mentored research program at Columbia University, is to provide academically-oriented neurologists with a comprehensive background in the techniques of epidemiology and biostatistics, with the ultimate goal of training individuals who will utilize these tools as independent investigators.
+The specific objective of the NIH T32 Neuro-Epidemiology Training Program (Dr. Joshua Z. Willey, Director), an NIH/NINDS-funded mentored research program at Columbia University, is to provide academically-oriented neurologists with a comprehensive background in the techniques of epidemiology and biostatistics, with the ultimate goal of training individuals who will utilize these tools as independent investigators.

 - graduate level courses in epidemiology and biostatistics;